fgalassi/learn-git-the-right-way/Resources.md

    master class.

 ## The DAG
-The DAG is the graph of commit objects plus references to point branches of development, that make up a Git repository.
+The DAG is the graph of commit objects plus references (branches) to points of development, that make up a Git repository.
 Important to understand history and branching.
 * "Pro Git" book.
 Chapter 9 "Git internals"